-- Wednesday 14 October 2020
+- Wednesday 13 October 2021 (16:00 GMT)

-- Final deadline: Wednesday 11 November 2020
+- Final deadline: Wednesday 10 November 2021 (16:00 GMT)

-Terms and Conditions International and EU Scholarships
+Terms and Conditions for International Scholarships

 - Nottingham Trent International College (NTIC) progression students are not eligible to apply for a scholarship.

 - Please do not send your scholarship application before or with your application to study at NTU.
 You must have received an offer of a place on an eligible course with NTU before submitting your scholarship application.

 - Applications received after the 16:00 GMT (4 pm) deadline will automatically be considered for the next available deadline.
 For example, application forms submitted after the first deadline and before the second deadline, will be considered for the second deadline.

-- Applications received after the final / last deadline will not be considered.
+- Applications received after the final deadline will not be considered.

 - This application form is for eligible undergraduate and postgraduate taught courses only.
 Please do not use this form to apply for research funding.

 - International students who make an application for a scholarship and are not successful will automatically be considered for any other scholarship for which they may be eligible.